luckymarmot/Paw-cURLCodeGenerator/README.md

-#Swift + NSURLSession Code Generator (Paw Extension)
+#Python + Requests Code Generator (Paw Extension)

-This a Paw Extension that generates code for Swift using the `NSURLSession` library.
+This a Paw Extension that generates code for Python using the [Requests](http://docs.python-requests.org/en/latest/) library.

 ##License